carsweshau/POREquality/README.md

 - [Acknowledgments](#acknowledgments)
 - [Cite](#cite)
 - [License](#license)

+## POREquality

+This is an early version of POREquality, an R Markdown script designed to run as part of a Nanopore local basecalling pipeline.
+POREquality reads Nanopore sequencing summary files to generate an aesthetically pleasing HTML report to faciliate the visualization of key metrics.

 * __Reasons to use POREquality__:
     * Produce professional sequencing reports after any locally basecalled MinION or GridION run.